sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/html-form-inputs/README.md

 }
 ```

+For inputs, you can prepopulate the value to either give a default value or represent an existing value that you're prompting the user to update.
+Otherwise, you can leave it blank and it will be filled with whatever the user enters.

 ## Labels

 All inputs in a form should be described with `<label>`s, for both accessibility and general user experience.